183rd Rifle Division: Into Eastern Ukraine

 Operation Polkovodets Rumyantsev.
 Note location of 69th Army.

-In preparation for the counteroffensive into Ukraine, Operation Polkovodets Rumyantsev, Konev formed a shock group consisting of the 53rd Army and the 48th Corps to attack on August 3 on a 11km front from Glushinskii to Visloe.
+In preparation for the counteroffensive into Ukraine, Operation Polkovodets Rumyantsev, Konev formed a shock group consisting of the 53rd Army and the 48th Corps to attack on August 3 on a 11 km front from Glushinskii to Visloe.
 48th Corps, to which the 183rd had returned just before the attack, was to break through the German defense and, developing the offensive in the general direction of Belgorod, was to reach a line from Zagotskot to Belomestnaya on the first day.
-The Corps, now with four divisions, was organized in a single echelon and was backed by a tank brigade, eight artillery regiments, three mortar and one Katyusha regiment plus two such battalions, deployed on an 8km-wide sector from Visloe to Kiselevo.
+The Corps, now with four divisions, was organized in a single echelon and was backed by a tank brigade, eight artillery regiments, three mortar and one Katyusha regiment plus two such battalions, deployed on an 8 km-wide sector from Visloe to Kiselevo.
 Its main thrust was to be made on the right flank and it was intended to break through the defense here and push through in the direction of Belgorod.

-The offensive proceeded largely according to plan, with 48th Corps gaining 7-9km on the first day.
+The offensive proceeded largely according to plan, with 48th Corps gaining 7–9 km on the first day.
 On August 4 the STAVKA tasked Steppe Front with the liberation of Belgorod, which Konev assigned to 69th and 7th Guards Armies.
 The German forces had transformed the city into a powerful center of resistance with a ring-shaped defense line built during the winter of 1941–1942 and a large number of other engineering works including extensive minefields.
 It was defended by units of the 198th Infantry Division reinforced by artillery, mortars and tanks.
 Nevertheless, on the morning of August 5 several divisions of 69th Army plus flank forces of 7th Guards Army took Belgorod by storm by 1800 hours.

 Following this victory the offensive continued in the direction of Kharkiv.
 On August 13 forces of Steppe Front broke through the external defensive line that the German command had prepared around the city and by August 17 fighting had begun in its northern outskirts.
 By this time the division had returned to 35th Guards Corps, and it was under this command when it broke into the center of the city and linked up with the 89th Guards and 107th Rifle Divisions at Dzerzhinsky Square, marking the final liberation of Kharkiv and earning it an honorific:

 KHARKOV...
 183rd Rifle Division (Colonel Vasilevskii, Leonid Dmitrievich)...
 The troops that participated in the liberation of Kharkov, by order of the Supreme Commander-in-Chief of 23 August 1943 and a commendation in Moscow, are given a salute of 20 artillery salvoes of 224 guns.

 On September 26 the division, along with 35th Guards Corps and all the rest of 69th Army, was withdrawn to the Reserve of the Supreme High Command.
 The 183rd spent the next six weeks being extensively rebuilt, and it returned to the fighting front on November 12, now assigned to 74th Rifle Corps in the 1st Guards Army of 1st Ukrainian Front.